SamBauter/prog_notes/redux/redux_without_react.md

 const store = createStore(reducer);
 ```

-### Enhancers
+### Enhancers and Apply Middleware
 ```js
     const reducer = state => state
     const store = createStore(reducer, {}, ()=> {}); //Args are reducer, initialState, and enhancer
 ```
+Both initial state and enhancer are OPTIONAL
-Enhancers are an opportunity to do a bunch of stuff before calling create store this is a curried function.
+Enhancers are an opportunity to do a bunch of stuff before calling create store this is a
+function that returns another function in other words a curried function.

+It takes the copy of createStore that we are calling and a copy of all of its args.
+You can
+do whatever you want with this info in the enhancer before you actually call createStore within it.

+Why though?!
+The redux dev tools use these to investigate variables and state before
 ![img_1.png](img_1.png)

-Write an enhancer that takes performance metrics of everything that happens in redux.
+Essentialls

 ```js

 ```